Richie765/meteor-pg/examples/pg-live-select/README.md

 The '\_index' starts with 1 for the first record.
 * The row parameter of the trigger receives the full record of the table, including fields that are not used in the query.
+* When the returned records come from the cache, a \_hash key is added.

 ## Setup